tchoi8/ArtistsToolkit/residency.md

 - Real people are reading your application.
 They can relate to your life story.
 - Solo project / Collaboration / Cooperation.
 How to credit and how to apply as a collaborative.
 - You will need to edit your bio, specificcally to the residency you apply.

+# Sample application questions

+- Where can we see your previous work samples?
+Please provide up to 5 work samples with individual URLs or images.
+- Explain your interest in this year's residency theme ( )? .
+How does your own practise relate to the theme?
+- Have you worked on a technical project or collaborate?
+What did you enjoy and what was challenging?
+- Are you able to work onsite in New York City between date 1 ~ date 2?
+- Are you able to commit to working on site four days/ week during the residency period?

 # Artist statement
 - Philosophy and motivation